Skin Lifting from Waxing | The Complete Guide

 What to Do if You Caused a Wax Burn?

-In some cases, a client might be too embarrassed to admit that they caused the burn themselves, in others, it was you who caused the burn.
+In some cases, a client might be too embarrassed to admit that they caused the burn themselves; in other instances, it could be you who caused the burn.
 With waxing, there are no guarantees that clients won't experience a wax burn or a botched eyebrow at some point in their hair removal life.

 Yes, they come to you because they trust you, but there is always that one-in-a-million chance that something might not go as planned.
 This is where your wax salon policy needs to come into play.

-If an esthie doesn’t follow any of the above advice (or even if they did), or they allowed an inexperienced assistant to take a client unsupervised, a client can file a claim for negligence.
-They could also forget the whole thing and consider it no big deal.
-To avoid the former, it’s best to have protection.
+If an esthie doesn’t follow any of the above advice (or even if they did), or they allowed an inexperienced assistant to take a client unsupervised, a client can file a negligence claim.
+They could also forget the whole thing and consider it.

 Wax Salon Insurance Policies